formal-land/coq-of-ocaml/doc/docs/run.md

 title: Run
 ---

-coq-of-ocaml translates the OCaml files one by one.
+`coq-of-ocaml` translates the OCaml files one by one.
 It uses [Merlin](https://github.com/ocaml/merlin) to get the typing environment of each file.
-Thus you should first configure Merlin and have a `.merlin` file if your project contains multiple files.
+Thus you should first have a project which works with Merlin.
+This is generally the case for a project compiled with [dune](https://github.com/ocaml/dune).

 ## Minimal example
 Create a file `example.ml`: